 Crockpot Turkey Breast is the ultimate fuss-free main course for any occasion.
 Bone-in turkey breast is brined, seasoned with a simple yet flavorful rub, and cooked to perfection in your trusty slow cooker.
 The result is a tender, juicy turkey breast loaded with flavor.
-With step-by-step guidance, you'll discover that achieving a perfectly cooked turkey breast doesn't require a special occasion, just a little time and your trusty crockpot.

 What I adore about using the slow cooker for recipes like this bone in turkey breast in the crockpot is the remarkable depth of flavors you can achieve.